thindil/steamsky/bin/doc/CONTRIBUTING.md

 #### Generating reports

-After running the game in `analyze` mode, you can generate reports by using `build.sh` command:
+After running the game in `analyze` mode, you can generate reports by using

-- `./build.sh gcov` for generate report for the code coverage
+command:

-- `./build.sh gprof` for generate report for the code profiling
+`gprof bin/steamsky gmon.out` for generate report for the code profiling

+or, if you prefer (and you have installed), use `Bob`:

+`bob gprof`

 ### Generating unit tests